rudrasecure/aws_neo4j_map/README.md

 * (i:Instance {aws_hostname: instance.Hostname, private_ip: instance.'Internal IP', public_ip: COALESCE(instance.'External IP', 'None'), state: instance.State}): Represents an EC2 instance in AWS.
 * (s:SecurityGroup {id: sg.GroupId, name: sg.GroupName}): Represents a security group in the AWS environment.
 * (t:Tag {name: tag_key, value: instance.Tags[tag_key]}): Represents a tag attached to an instance.
+* (db:RDSInstance {...}): Represents an RDS instance in the AWS environment, characterized by its DBInstanceIdentifier, DBInstanceStatus, Engine, EngineVersion, DBInstanceClass, MasterUsername, VPCId, MultiAZ, PubliclyAccessible, StorageEncrypted, IAMDatabaseAuthenticationEnabled, Endpoint, Port, BackupRetentionPeriod, and DBName properties.
+* (l:LoadBalancer {...}): Represents a load balancer in the AWS environment, characterized by its ARN, DNS name, scheme, state, and creation time properties.
+* (tg_node:TargetGroup {...}): Represents a target group in the AWS environment, characterized by its name and ARN properties.
+A target group serves the upstream of a load balancer.
+An instance, or a lambda can belong to a target group.
+The current code only supports instances being behind a target group

 * (i:IPRange {cidr: ip_range.CidrIp, description: COALESCE(ip_range.Description, 'No description available')}): Represents an IP Range in the AWS environment.
 * (o:IPRange {cidr: ip_range.CidrIp, description: COALESCE(ip_range.Description, 'No description available')}): Another representation of an IP Range (for outbound rules) in the AWS environment.